marcusguttenplan/_serversetup/readme.md

 #BASHETUP FOR NEW SERVERS

-mod it out and cut your time down. shamelessly lifted and tweaked from [betweenbrain](https://github.com/betweenbrain/ubuntu-web-server-build-script).
+Quickly spin up secure configs for sparkly new Ubuntu 14.04 servers.
+Mod it out and cut your time down. shamelessly lifted and tweaked from [betweenbrain](https://github.com/betweenbrain/ubuntu-web-server-build-script).
+Still throwing some minor errors.

 ###USAGE